-The programme runs for 3 months from mid November to mid February every year.
+The programme runs for approx three months from mid November to mid February every year.

 5. How much do I get paid for this internship?

-All our interns are paid the minimum living wage which is currently set at $22.75 per hour.
-(Based on 1 Sept 2021 Living Working Wage)
+All our interns are paid the minimum living wage which is currently set at $23.64 per hour.
+(Based on 1 April 2022 Living Working Wage).

 6. Who is my employer - the Government Health & Safety Lead (GHSL) or government agency?

-All our interns are employed by their selected agency directly on a fixed term contract.
+All our interns are employed by their selected agency directly on a fixed term individual employment contract.
 The GHSL is here to facilitate and support our interns and agencies throughout the programme.

 7. What are my days and hours of work?

 Interns are generally contracted to work full time hours of 7.5 to 8 hours per day from Monday to Friday inclusive.
-This will be stipulated in your employment contract.
+This will be stipulated in your individual employment contract with your agency.

 8. Can you outline what is involved in the summer internship programme?

-During the 3-month programme you will get to experience what it is like to work in a government agency, participate in workshops, field trips and professional networking events.
+During the three month programme you will get to experience what it is like to work in a government agency, participate in workshops, field trips and professional networking events.
 To will showcase the diverse environments and range of health and safety risks public servants and agencies operate in.

 9. What type of work can I expect to undertake whilst on the programme?

-Typically, an intern would expect to have one project or significant piece of work to be delivered within the three-month period, with additional tasks assigned by their agency.
+Typically, an intern would expect to complete ordinary work with the rest of the team and have one project or significant piece of work to be delivered within the three-month period, with additional tasks assigned by their agency.

 10. Are the intern placements only available in Wellington?

-No, some interns can be based in Auckland, as it's dependent on the agency and where they want to offer intern placements.
+No, some interns can be based in Auckland or around the country, however, this depends on the agency and where they want to offer intern placements.
 However, the majority of placements are based in Wellington.

-11. Can I apply for the Summer Intern programme even though I am a first year or high-school student?
+11. Can I apply for the Summer Intern programme even though I am a first or second year or high-school student?

-Unfortunately, we need you to be in at least your second year of tertiary education to apply for the GHSL Summer Intern programme.
-We ask candidates to provide an academic transcript with your previous 12-month grade average – something you can only do from your second year onwards.
+Unfortunately, we need you to be in at least your third year of tertiary education or fnal year of diploma study to apply for the GHSL Summer Intern programme.
+We ask candidates to provide an academic transcript with your previous 12-month grade average – something you can only do from your third year onwards.

 12. When can I expect to hear after submitting my application?

 We will not review any applications until after the closing date.
-You will be contacted within 3 weeks of the closing date to confirm whether or not you have been successful in progressing onto the next stage of recruitment.
+You will be contacted within two- three weeks of the closing date to confirm whether or not you have been successful in progressing onto the next stage of recruitment.